Kovbas/Excel_Calc/DjVuContentsGenerator/readme.md

-I created this generator because I wanted to automate creating Contents for DjVu files.
+I created this DjVu Contents (TOC) generator because I wanted to automate creating Contents for DjVu files.
 That moment I didn't know about this project http://handyoutlinerfo.sourceforge.net/ Anyway I want to improve my file, because it can be used inside LibreOffice with its advantages.